How to Volunteer Abroad for Free -Free Flight, Free Accomodation, Free Everything

 Help Stay connects hosts with international volunteers.
 The HelpStay agreement is this: dedicate a few hours a day helping out the hosts, and they will give you food and accommodation in return.
 They have a wide range of hosts looking for helpers in a variety of places: farms, households, art retreats, eco-villages, backpacker hostels, surf lodges, vineyards, ranches, schools, monasteries, kibbutzim, and more.

 The only fee you pay is 30 Euros ($33) for one year of individual membership, or 50 Euros ($55) for one year of a dual membership (either a couple, two friends, or a family).
 Once you have paid this fee, the website is opened up to you completely.
 You will have access to the entire listings of hosts from all around the world, and you can view their offerings and descriptions.
 You won’t have to pay any more to be placed with someone; from that point on, the agreement is only between you and your host.

 The beauty of this website is that it is simply a database – the organization itself will not be arranging anything for you, nor will they book your flights, pick you up from the airport, or baby you at all.
 This is why they don’t charge you for your placement – and this is also why you will have complete freedom to plan your free volunteering abroad however you like.

-WWOOF, a funny acronym that stands for “World Wide Opportunities on organic Farms,” is the pioneer of the work exchange world.
+WWOOF, an acronym that stands for “Worldwide Opportunities on organic Farms,” is the pioneer of the work exchange world.
 As far as anybody knows, it is the original and the most extensive program out there for people looking to do work exchange programs.
 It makes for a fantastic alternative to free volunteering abroad.